krivard/codalab-worksheets-wiki/REST-API-Reference.md

 The CodaLab REST API is still under heavy development, and interfaces may change at any time.

-We follow the [JSON API](jsonapi.org) v1.0 specification for the most part, with additional support for bulk operations based on an [unofficial Bulk extension](https://github.com/json-api/json-api/blob/9c7a03dbc37f80f6ca81b16d444c960e96dd7a57/extensions/bulk/index.md).

-Some complete examples will be provided to illustrate how this translated into full JSON objects.

 # Authentication

 We use [OAuth 2.0](https://oauth.net/2/) for authentication and authorization.